Woodcock Banding at Pineridge Grouse Camp

 - And much more!

-Representatives from the American Bird Conservancy, Woodcock Minnesota, Woodcock Limited and the US Fish & Wildlife will be in attendance to assist the program and answer any questions you may have about the national wingbee and other study projects like using GPS transmitters to track migration which has just started in Minnesota.
+Representatives from the American Bird Conservancy, American Woodcock Society-Pineridge Chapter and the US Fish & Wildlife will be in attendance to assist the program and answer any questions you may have about the national wingbee and other study projects like using GPS transmitters to track migration which has just started in Minnesota.